Mateusz Babiaczyk

 Asset Token Flow

-The Asset Token OAuth 2.0 flow is tailor-made for Internet of Things (IoT) devices.
-It's a bit like a relay race, where an access_token obtained from another OAuth 2.0 flow is passed along with an Actor Token (which is essentially device metadata in JSON format) to the Salesforce authorization server.
+obtained from another OAuth 2.0 flow is passed along with an Actor Token (which is essentially device metadata in JSON format) to the Salesforce authorization server.

-In exchange, Salesforce hands back an asset_token.
-This isn't just any token; it's a variation of a JWT token that carries valuable Asset information.
+.
+This isn’t just any token; it’s a variation of a JWT token that carries valuable Asset information.

 But here's where the Asset Token flow really shines: as part of this process, Salesforce automatically creates or updates the Asset record.
 This means your IoT device isn't just communicating with Salesforce; it's also helping to keep your Salesforce data up-to-date.